COVID case could have impact on Australia Open preparations - WHIZ News

 Daniel Andrews, the political leader of Victoria state, called a late-night news conference Wednesday to announce the case and urged anyone with symptoms in Melbourne to get tested.

-Andrews said the case could have an impact on the tuneup tournaments for the Australian Open this week, with players who stayed at the hotel considered casual contacts of the 26-year-old infected man and required to isolate until they’ve returned a negative test.
+Andrews said the case could have an impact on some of the six tuneup tournaments being held this week ahead of the Australian Open, with any players, coaches or officials who quarantined at the Grand Hyatt hotel in Melbourne deemed to be casual contacts of the 26-year-old infected man and required to isolate until they’ve returned a negative test.

-But he said he he didn’t expect any disruptions to the Australian Open, which starts Monday.
-There are six tournaments being played at Melbourne Park this week in the leadup to the year’s first major.
+The hotel advertises it has 550 rooms, including 25 premium suites, so potentially hundreds of people could be involved.
+It could also test the resolve of players who have recently come out of two weeks in quarantine, and give ammunition to critics of the decision to allow people to fly in from all over the world for the Australian Open.

+“It may have an effect on tomorrow’s play in the leadup event,” Andrews said.
+“At this stage, no impact on the tournament proper.”

 Australian Open organizers didn’t immediately have details of how many players would have to isolate.